Yammie Lam: Death

 On 3 November 2018, Lam was found dead in her apartment at Leung Ma House (Ma Hang Estate) in Stanley, Hong Kong.
 Police noted that she was found in a decomposing state, and she was last seen alive on 31 October.
+Her cause of death was unknown.

 In the evening of 9 November, a requiem mass was held for Lam at St. Anne's Church celebrated by Dominic Chan Chi-ming, the vicar general of the Catholic Diocese of Hong Kong.
 Hundreds of fans came to pay tribute to Lam.
 Some actors and actresses who played in The Greed of Man attended the mass.
 Dicky Cheung read the Scripture and Maggie Chen gave a speech.
 Father Chan said that he had met Lam five years earlier, and that Lam had suffered a lot.

 Lam was cremated on 15 November 2018, and her ashes were interred at the St. Raphael Catholic Cemetery in Cheung Sha Wan.